ricardodeazambuja/IJCNN2016/README.md

 # Experiments used for the paper submitted to IJCNN2016
+# Diverse, Noisy and Parallel: a New Spiking Neural Network Approach for Humanoid Robot Control

 ## The trajectories are always closed shapes (otherwise the initial and final values are different and the signal conditioning must be changed)